 The 12-point setup for a private, secure, high-output digital life — in one afternoon.
 No spam, unsubscribe anytime.

-Here’s what happens with a typical high-street bank.
+Here’s an illustrative example — the figures are worked, not quoted from a specific bank on a specific day.
 You send $1,000 USD to Europe.
 The bank quotes 0.92 EUR per USD, which sounds reasonable, so you get €920.
 The actual mid-market rate that day was 0.95.
 You just lost €30 (~$33) to the spread — plus the $15 wire fee you were watching the whole time.

 Scale it and the leak gets loud.
-On a $10,000 transfer that’s $300–$500 gone.
-On annual cross-border payroll for a remote team you’re bleeding $5,000–$15,000 a year to spreads and delays.
-And banks make it worse from the other side too: random transfer freezes dressed up as compliance, 3–5 days of settlement time, and cards that get blocked abroad by fraud systems stuck in 2005.
+At a 3–5% spread, a $10,000 transfer costs $300–$500 — and on six figures of annual cross-border payroll the same arithmetic runs into five figures.
+(Those are projections from the spread, not measured industry figures; your real number depends entirely on your bank and your currency pair, so check it against a live quote before you assume it.)
+Banks make it worse from the other side too: transfer holds dressed up as compliance, multi-day settlement on SWIFT wires, and cards that get blocked abroad by ageing fraud systems.
 The fee was never the point.
 The rate was always the point, and they hid it on purpose.

 How Wise Fixes the Exchange Rate Problem